containerbuildsystem/cachito/README.md

 - to remove virtualenv and built distributions: `make clean`

 - to add more python dependencies: add to `requirements.txt` and `requirements-workers.txt`

+## Configuring Workers

+To configure a Cachito Celery worker, create a Python file at `/etc/cachito/celery.py`.
+Any variables set in this file will be applied to the Celery worker when running in production mode (default).

+Custom configuration for the Celery workers are listed below:

+* `cachito_archives_dir` - the directory for long-term storage of app source archives.
+This configuration is required, and the directory must already exist and be writeable.